top of page

 1 Bone Armor

-5-10 Corpse Explosion is enough for this build (Corpse Explosion is a very powerful spell when paired with the Amplify curse)
+5-10 points in Corpse Explosion (Corpse Explosion is a powerful AoE spell when paired with the Amplify curse)

-Remaining points in Bone Spirit (which is a synergy for Bone Spear).
+Remaining points in Bone Spirit last because it doesn't synergize Bone Armor.

-Whirlwind Barbarians have high health, a very fast attack speed, survive very well with life leech, and can dish out great damage in 8 player mode with Crushing Blow.
+Whirlwind Barbarians have high health, they can stack high magic find, they survive very well with life leech, and they can dish out great damage in multiplayer games with high Crushing Blow which damages enemies for a percentage of their life.

 Recommendation: Whirlwind Barbarian

-Stats: Enough strength for gear, 0 Dexterity (attack rating will be from Angelic's Ring/Amulet), all other points in Vitality, 0 Energy
+Stats: Enough strength for gear, 0 Dexterity (attack rating comes from Angelic's Ring/Amulet), all other points in Vitality, 0 Energy.

 Build: